demartsc/tableau-react-annotation/README.md

 ![Tableau React Annotation Add Annotation Screen](./docs/Add-Annotation.png)

-#### Step 7: Once you have added all of your annotations you can hide the ability to modify the annotations from the end user by toggling these two configurations in the add/edit annotation config (these settings are global even though they are accessed in the add/edit annotation config).
+#### Step 7: Once you have added all of your annotations you can hide the ability to modify the annotations from the end user by toggling these two configurations in the add/edit annotation config.
+These settings are global and are accessed through the settings icon on the top left of the extension space.

 ![Tableau React Annotation Global Config Screen](./docs/Global-Config.png)

 * Show Controls - When no is selected the end user will not be able to toggle add/edit mode on as the icons on the top left will be hidden.
 This will also default to turning off add/edit mode.

-* Click Through Mode - Use this only when the extension is deployed directly onto your Tableau Server.
+* Click Through Mode - As of extension api v1.7+ this leverages the [setClickThroughAsync](https://tableau.github.io/extensions-api/docs/interfaces/extensions.html#setclickthroughasync) api.
 It allows you to enable the end user to click through the extension layer and still interact with the Tableau Dashboard behind it.

 #### Step 8: If you want your changes to be retained, you **MUST** save your workbook before you close/exit Tableau.
 This will write the extension changes to your twb/twbx file.